anjibabuIITK/RECYCLEBIN_for_Linux/README.md

 **Install**:

  -  Download the executable rbin
  -  Change the permissions (chmod 777 rbin)
-    - move to /usr/bin
+ -  Move to /usr/bin
  -  rbin -h [ for details ]

  **Description:**